Mount Yoshino: Mount Yoshino and Cherry Blossoms

+Mount Yoshino has been planted with cherry blossoms since the Heian period.
 Yoshino's cherry trees were planted in four groves at different altitudes, in part so they would come into bloom at different times of the spring.
 A 1714 account explained that, on their climb to the top, travelers would be able to enjoy the lower 1,000 cherry trees at the base, the middle 1,000 on the way, the upper 1,000 toward the top, and the 1,000 in the precincts of the inner shrine at the top.